MichalLytek/type-graphql/docs/generic-types.md

 ## Examples

-More advanced usage example of a generic types feature you can see in [this examples folder](https://github.com/19majkel94/type-graphql/tree/master/examples/generic-types).
+A more advanced usage example of the generic types feature can be found in [this examples folder](https://github.com/19majkel94/type-graphql/tree/master/examples/generic-types).